News Article • 6/26/2019 • by Marie Cusick at Penn Live

 Representing many of Philadelphia’s largest citizen-based environmental organizations, PennEnvironment, Conservation Voters of Pennsylvania, Clean Water Action, and the Sunrise Movement joined together to make today’s announcement.

 Today, Conservation Voters of PA endorsed Jordan Yeager for Judge of the Court of Common Pleas in Bucks County.
 This is the first time in its 10 year history that Conservation Voters of PA has endorsed a candidate for Court of Common Pleas.

 Press Release • 11/7/2018

 Today, voters went to the polls and soundly rejected gubernatorial candidate Scott Wagner’s extremist anti-environmental agenda and elected 24 new pro-environment leaders to the state house and senate.
-43 of Conservation Voters of PA’s 56 endorsed pro-environment candidates won their elections, with one race still too close to call.
+Forty three of Conservation Voters of PA’s 56 endorsed pro-environment candidates won their elections, with one race still too close to call.
 Governor Tom Wolf was handily re-elected over climate-change denier Scott Wagner, and voters elected environmental champions across the Commonwealth.